SebAs-man/ViperVision/README.md

 ## 🏗️ Architecture & Design

-ViperVision is engineered with a strong focus on a clean, unidirectional dependency flow, preventing circular dependencies and promoting high cohesion and low coupling.
+ViperVision is engineered with a modern, decoupled architecture focusing on the Single Responsibility Principle and Composition over Inheritance.
+This ensures the codebase is clean, scalable, and easy to maintain.

-* **Core Architectural Principle:** The architecture is designed around a central **`core` package**, which acts as the game engine's API.
-It contains the main game loop, configuration, assets, and—most importantly—the **interfaces** that define the application's contracts (`State`, `ControlStrategy`, `SnakeAPI`, etc.).
+* **Core Principles**
-* **Unidirectional Dependencies:** All other packages (`states`, `strategies`, `entities`) are implementation details that **depend on `core`**, but `core` does not depend on them.
-This creates a clean, maintainable, and testable structure.
+  * **Unidirectional Dependencies**: The architecture centers around a core package that defines the application's contracts (interfaces).
+All other packages (entities, states, strategies, ui) depend on core, but core does not depend on them.
+This prevents circular dependencies and creates a clean, plug-and-play structure.
-* **Dependency Injection:** To break cycles, dependencies are "wired up" at the highest level possible.
-The `Main` class injects initial states, and the `PlayingState` is responsible for creating and resetting game entities, acting as the setup manager for a new game session.
-* **State Pattern:** Manages the game's high-level states (Menu, Playing, Paused, GameOver) using a **State Stack**.
-This allows for clean transitions, pausing/resuming, and complex menu flows.
+  * **Dependency Injection**: Dependencies are provided to objects rather than created by them.
+For instance, the PlayingState is injected with a ControlStrategy, allowing it to function without knowing the concrete type of the strategy.
+* **Design Patterns in Use**
+The project heavily relies on established design patterns to solve common problems elegantly:
+  * **State Pattern**: Manages the game's high-level flow (MenuState, PlayingState, PausedState, etc.).
+Each state encapsulates its own logic, and a Game class context seamlessly transitions between them using a state stack.
-* **Strategy Pattern:** Decouples the game logic from the snake's control mechanism.
-This allows switching seamlessly between different "strategies" (Human, Pathfinding AI, etc.) without changing any core game code.
+  * **Strategy Pattern**: Decouples the snake's control logic from the main game loop.
+This allows switching between different control mechanisms (HumanControlStrategy, FollowFoodStrategy) without altering any core game code.
+  * **Command Pattern**: Decouples UI components (like Button) from the actions they perform.
+Buttons are given a Command object to execute on click, making them highly reusable and configurable.
+  * **Singleton Pattern**: Used for global, unique objects like GameRenderer or stateless objects like HumanControlStrategy to ensure a single instance exists throughout the application, saving resources.
+  * **Composite & Layout Manager**: The UI is built using a composite structure.
+UiComponent is the base interface for elements like buttons and labels.
+Layout classes (e.g., VerticalLayout) act as composite objects that manage and arrange collections of components.
+This creates a powerful, reusable, and declarative UI system.
+  * **Provider Pattern (a form of DI)**: The UiProvider interface allows objects like a ControlStrategy to provide a list of UI components to the current State without the state needing to know the strategy's concrete type.
+This is key to building dynamic UIs.

 ### Key Diagrams